y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 16, 2022</time> Hit a 353-day streak.
+I didn't reach legendary in every skill but that's alright.

+- <time>Aug 15, 2022</time> Hit a 352-day streak.

+- <time>Aug 14, 2022</time> Hit a 351-day streak.

-- <time>Aug 12, 2022</time> Hit a 350-day streak.
+- <time>Aug 13, 2022</time> Hit a 350-day streak.
 I'll try to get to legendary in all the non-legendary Hindi skills in the next two days.

 - <time>Aug 12, 2022</time> Hit a 349-day streak.